Portfolio-Allan-Rolle/100AngularChallenges/README.md

 61. Active Route UI.
 62. Create an observable that emits all even integers.
 63. Create an observable that emits all even integers until it reaches the number 100.
-64. Create a rich text that strips out html when it is valid or empty
+64. Create a rich text that strips out html when it is valid or empty.
+65. Create a directive that will focus an input.